10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 * You can comfortablely make a point.
 Preferably, you are articulate when you get across your point.
 * You are not wordy.
 Preferably, you talk just right amount of time during each interaction, no more, no less, just right amount.
 * You don't have to be humorous.
 But, if you can crack a joke, pls do so.
 Subconsciously, people favor and want to work with those that they like.
 * You are not an asshole.
-Preferably, you don't argue everytime over anything just to prove yourself and your "I am smart" ass ego.
-Ideally, you are sympathetic, you listen carefully for what others have to say, and recognize the fact that you don't know sth when that is true.
+Preferably, you don't argue everytime over anything just to prove yourself.
+Ideally, you are emmpathetic, you listen carefully for what others have to say, and recognize the fact that you don't know sth when that is true.
 * You communicate.
 Preferably, you drive the process, you ASK before jumping in.

 ### Experience